benjaminsampica/benjaminsampicaStatic/content/home/hero.md

   text_color_light = true
 +++

-## Like the millions before and those still yet to come, my journey started with "Hello World"
+## Like the millions before and those still yet to come, my journey started with "Hello World".

 ## I naively began thinking,